BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/fundamentals/exceptions.md

 - `Exception`

 ## CorruptedMatchException
-When crawling a large number of matches, it can happen on occassion to get a *bugged* match.
+When crawling a large number of matches, it can happen on occasion to get a *bugged* match.
 RiotBlossom checks this for you upon fetching a match or match timeline.

 For more information, please see Riot Developer Relations [#642](https://github.com/RiotGames/developer-relations/issues/642).